 I take zinc when I feel a cold coming on and find that it definitely helps to keep me from getting sick.
-Many people use zinc for this immune-boosting purpose, but zinc has far more benefits for your body than just that.
+Many people use zinc for this immune-boosting purpose, but zinc benefits can do more for your body than just that.
 The benefits of taking zinc include lowering your risk of heart disease, treating Parkinson’s disease, and even helping clear up acne.

 As if that weren’t enough, yet another reason to love zinc is that it can be helpful for diabetes care.
 Zinc is highly concentrated in the islet cells of the pancreas, where insulin is produced.
-Zinc promotes healthy insulin function, can provide natural blood sugar control, and might even help to prevent diabetes in the first place.
+Zinc benefits include promoting healthy insulin function, providing natural blood sugar control, and might even help to prevent diabetes in the first place.

 Laboratory studies have shown that zinc acts like insulin when administered to insulin-sensitive tissue and that it seems to stimulate insulin action.
 It binds to insulin receptors, activates insulin signaling pathways, and more, all of which result in glucose uptake by cells and clearance of glucose from the blood.
 Zinc is also necessary for the correct processing, storage, and secretion of insulin, and it can protect against β-cell loss, a hallmark of diabetes.
 Because zinc is so closely tied to insulin functioning, zinc deficiency is associated with poor β-cell function and higher incidences of insulin resistance.